Calla Lily Poisoning in Cats

 Symptoms of calla lily poisoning in your cat typically occur immediately after ingestion and can be incredibly painful.
 Signs your cat may be suffering from calla lily poisoning include:

-Calla lilies are not true lilies and are not in the same family as stargazer, fire or other types of lilies.
-Calla lily poisoning should be distinguished from lily poisoning.
-Calla lily poisoning does not cause kidney or renal failure and, while incredibly uncomfortable for you cat, does not typically result in death.
+Calla lilies are not true lilies (from the genus Lilium) or day lilies (from the genus Hemerocallis), so they're not in the same family as stargazer, fire, or many other types of lilies.
+With this in mind, calla lily poisoning should be distinguished from lily poisoning.
+Unlike lily poisoning, calla lily poisoning does not cause kidney failure and, while incredibly uncomfortable for your cat, does not typically result in death.

-For this initial vet visit, you should be prepared to provide a thorough physical and medical history of your cat.
-If you witness your cat chewing on any household or garden plants you should bring along a sample of that plant.
+For this initial vet visit, be prepared to provide a thorough medical history of your cat.
+If you witness your cat chewing on any household or garden plants, bring along a sample of that plant.
 The sample should be large enough to allow your vet to easily identify which species of plant they ingested, which will help direct the appropriate course of treatment.

 Petted logo